williammcclean/Archive-ClassDojo-Journal---Photo-and-Video-Downloader/README.md

 	1. Modify Session Cookies:
 	•	Open ClassDojo in your browser and login.
-	•	Enable Dev Tools and on the web page right click, Inpeect the Elements, then go to Storage then Cookies.
+	•	Enable Dev Tools and on the web page right click, Inspect Element, then go to Storage then Cookies.
 	•	Copy the following vaules from the cookies: dojo_log_session_id, dojo_login.sid, and dojo_home_login.sid.
 	•	Paste them into the SESSION_COOKIES section of the script.